artsy/artsy.github.io/_posts/2016-01-30-iOS-Junior-Interviews.markdown

 Then I'd definitely recommend Cracking the Coding Interview.
 I don't think this is a blocker _at all_ - we have a lot of engineers on staff who do not have a computer science degree.
 In our line of work, having experience of the art world can be more useful in a lot of cases.
 It's very likely that you'll feel a hint of [impostor syndrome](http://geekfeminism.wikia.com/wiki/Impostor_syndrome) - [you shouldn't](https://medium.com/@aliciatweet/overcoming-impostor-syndrome-bdae04e46ec5#.ilrvfqjow) - the tech industry should be (and is) begging for people who can bring interesting new contexts.

-During the process of setting up your interviews, you should ask what to expect amor the interviews.
-If they are going to be whiteboards + algorithms like they do at Google/Facebook, then you I think you're gonna have to hit the books.
+During the process of setting up your interviews, you should ask what to expect from the interviews.
+If they are going to be whiteboards + algorithms like they do at Google/Facebook, then I think you're gonna have to hit the books.

 ##### On Mocks

 If you can do Mock Interviews you should.
 You need an existing network in order to pull that off, but you can get real feedback that can be extremely helpful.
 As an employer you have to be very cautious in the way you word a rejection, in a mock interview you don't.
 This isn't a one-sided process, the interviewer can use the chance to try out a different technique or to improve their interviewing skills.

 If you don't know anyone who can do this for you, I'd feel like there are two options: [buy a mock interview](http://www.careercup.com/interview) and befriend someone who says they're looking for someone at a meet-up - they must be interviewing so they might want a practice run too.
 I've given about as many mock interviews as I have done real interviews in the last 2 years.

 _More infö that I've reviewed and given a 👍:_

 * [So You Have a Technical Interview at Macoscope](http://macoscope.com/blog/so-you-have-a-technical-interview-at-macoscope/) - Again, probably a bit more than expected of a junior, but a great summary of how they do it
 * [How we hire](http://www.google.com/about/careers/lifeatgoogle/hiringprocess/) - How Google's hiring process works.